davidvkimball/david.qa/src/content/posts/_astro-suite-vault-minimal-guide.md

 ### Paste Image Rename

-Quickly drag and drop image files or paste directly from your clipboard and give them proper, SEO-ready names.
+Quickly drag and drop image files or paste directly from your clipboard and give them kebab-case, SEO-friendly names.

+### Image Inserter

+Pull in images from Unsplash or other sources easily with just a few keystrokes.

 ### Disable Tabs